 3. Medication as per the doctor’s advice.

 - Insulin: It is formed in the beta cells of pancreas, and helps the body use glucose from food for day to day functioning and activities.
 People with diabetes have already lost upto 50% of their beta cell number

-- Amylin: The secretion of amylin from beta cells, slows release of glucose into bloodstream after eating.
+- Amylin: The secretion of amylin from beta cells slows release of glucose into the bloodstream after eating.
 People with Type 1 & Type 2 diabetes are amylin-deficient.

-- Incretins: Hormones secreted from intestine includes glucagon which enhances the body’s release of insulin.
+- Incretins: Hormones secreted from the intestine include glucagon which enhances the body’s release of insulin.
 This process increases feeling of fullness and delays release of glucose in the bloodstream, preventing pancreas releasing glucagon.